-PRK (Photorefractive Keratectomy) and Its Cost
+PRK (Photorefractive Keratectomy) and Its Cost in Las Vegas

 PRK (Photorefractive Keratectomy or Flapless Vision Correction) is our most affordable vision correction option.
 This procedure has been performed successfully throughout the world over the past 20 years.
 It is the procedure of choice for patients with very active lifestyles, military personnel, and patients with certain eye conditions such as thin corneas.
 Almost every patient with healthy eyes will qualify for this procedure.
 For this reason, it is a good choice for your laser vision correction procedure.